Your digital shire is safeguarded by the glowing firewalls and vigilant sentinels brought by inhabiting the coldfusion realm.

-ColdFusion is a powerful and secure development platform that offers built-in protection to help developers create secure, high-performing web applications with confidence.
+ColdFusion is a powerful and secure development platform that offers built-in protection to help developers create air-tight, high-performing web applications with confidence.

-Imagine, if you will, walking into your office only to find it transformed into a scene straight out of Office Mordor—phones ringing, colleagues huddled like nervous hobbits before a battle, the air thick with tension.
+Imagine, if you will, strolling into your office only to find a scene straight out of Office Mordor: phones ringing, colleagues curled up like nervous hobbits before a battle, the air thick with tension.

 In that time, they used the company's resources to send out hordes of spam, crippling server performance and leading to the blacklisting of their SMTP “palantír.”
 Precious data hung precariously over the fires of Mount Doom, and the trust of their clients was teetering like a hobbit on the edge of a bar stool after too much ale.
 Their once secure and efficient domain had become a labyrinth of vulnerabilities and lurking threats.